Frontear/packages/README.md

 ## License
 All code in this repo (the binaries and PKGBUILD scripts) are subject to the GNU General Public License v3.0.
 Please be mindful of this when forking, downloading, and redistributing.

-Please also not that the programs provided via these scripts, and the overarching repository are **NOT** subject to the above license.
-They possess their own license, which are either packaged with them or presented upon installing the package.
+Please also note that the programs provided via these scripts, and the overarching repository are **NOT** subject to the above license.
+They possess their own licenses, which are either packaged with them or presented upon installing the package.
 Please be mindful of this when downloading, installing, and running these programs.